 A request by a party to the Clerk to serve process in a foreign country by mail under Fed.
 R. Civ.
-P. 4(f)(2)(C)(ii) must be accompanied by a certificate of the trial attorney or an affidavit of a party proceeding pro se that the attorney or party has determined that service by mail is authorized by the domestic law of the country in which service is to be made.
+P. 4(f)(2)(C)(ii) shall be accompanied by a certificate of the trial attorney or an affidavit of a party proceeding pro se that the attorney or party has determined that service by mail is authorized by the domestic law of the country in which service is to be made.

-5.1 General Format of Papers Presented for Filing
+5.1 General Format of Documents Presented for Filing

 (a) Form.
-All pleadings, motions, briefs, and other papers presented to the Clerk for filing shall be on 8 1⁄2" x 11" wide paper of good quality, flat and unfolded, without backing or binding, and shall be plainly typewritten, printed, or prepared by a clearly legible duplication process, and double-spaced, except for quoted material.
-Each page shall be numbered consecutively, and shall have appropriate side margins and a top margin of not less than one inch.
+All pleadings, motions, briefs, and other papers presented to the Clerk for filing shall be on 8 1⁄2" x 11" wide paper of good quality, flat and unfolded, without backing or binding, plainly typewritten, printed, or prepared by a clearly legible duplication process, and double-spaced, except for block-quoted material.
+Each page shall be numbered consecutively and shall have appropriate side margins and a top margin of not less than one inch.
+All documents filed electronically shall be formatted so that, if printed, they will be double-spaced, except for block-quoted material, shall have each page numbered consecutively, and shall have one-inch margins on all sides.

-This Rule does not apply to: (1) exhibits submitted for filing, provided that all exhibits shall be neatly bound, and whenever possible reduced or folded to 8 1⁄2" x 11" size, and (2) forms approved by this Court or approved for use in federal courts generally.
+This Rule does not apply to: (1) exhibits submitted for filing, provided that all exhibits shall be neatly bound and whenever possible reduced or folded to 8 1⁄2" x 11" size, and (2) forms approved by this Court or approved for use in federal courts generally.
+Exhibits to be scanned and uploaded to the ECF system shall not be bound.

-Exhibits not attached to pleadings and other papers shall be identified by a cover page using the caption of the case, the case number, and other identification as provided in subsection (b).
+Exhibits not attached to pleadings and other papers shall be identified by a cover page or other appropriate label using the caption of the case, the case number, and other identification as provided in subsection (b).